-The ISL6537 provides complete control, drive, protection and ACPI compliance for a regulator powering DDR memory systems and the GMCH core and GMCH/CPU termination rails.
+The ISL6548A provides complete control, drive, protection and ACPI compliance for a regulator powering DDR memory systems and the GMCH core and GMCH/CPU termination rails.
 It is primarily designed for computer applications powered from an ATX power supply.

 A 250kHz Synchronous Buck Regulator with a precision 0.8V reference provides the proper Core voltage to the system memory of the computer.
-An internal LDO regulator with the ability to both sink and source current and an externally available buffered reference that tracks the $V{DDQ}$ output by 50% provides the $V{TT}$ termination voltage.
+An internal LDO regulator, with the ability to both sink and source current, tracks the V{DDQ} output by 50% and provides the V{TT} termination voltage.